-- Learn to create programs that communicate over a network - Create TCP and UDP sockets using the POSIX Socket API - Handle properly data
+- Learn to create programs that communicate over a network - Create TCP and UDP sockets using the POSIX Socket API - Support of multiple connections within a program - Change the default behavior of sockets

 The POSIX Socket API

 What is POSIX?

 Portable Operating System Interface, is a family of standards specified by the IEEE for maintaining compatibility between operating systems.